dusti1n/DNA2A-Assembler/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥6.3.0-brightgreen.svg)](https://snakemake.github.io)

-A Snakemake workflow for analyzing raw DNA sequences. `DNA2A (DNA (A)ssembly and (A)nalyzer) is a comprehensive toolkit for the automated analysis of eukaryotic long-read sequencing data, particularly Oxford Nanopore Technologies (ONT) raw data, using Snakemake.`
+DNA2A (DNA (A)ssembly and (A)nalyzer) is a comprehensive toolkit for the automated analysis of eukaryotic long-read sequencing data with Snakemake.
+The bioinformatics tool is suitable for raw data from Oxford Nanopore Technologies (ONT) as well as for hybrid sequencing (ONT + Illumina).

 ## Usage